 Electronic devices are expensive, so you might think you’ve hit gold if you stumble upon a seemingly working laptop, tablet or e-reader at a yard sale.
 Despite what it might appear like on the surface, this is a risk you don’t want to take because you don’t know the device’s history.
 It might black-screen shortly after purchase, leaving you to foot a hefty repair bill.

-At first thought, makeup and perfume might seem like a real find at a garage sale, but you’ll want to pass on these items.
-Using other people’s makeup is unsanitary, and even if items are still sealed, they have a shelf life which has likely passed.
+Makeup and perfume might seem like a real find at a garage sale, but you’ll want to pass on these items.
+Using other people’s makeup is unsanitary, and even if items are still sealed, their expiration date has probably passed.
 The composition of perfume also breaks down over time, causing the scent to change or disappear.

 Tires are expensive, so if you find one at garage sale prices, you might think buying it is a no-brainer.
 However, even if it appears in great condition, it might’ve been driven overloaded, underinflated or at an extremely high speed, which could cause internal damage that won’t be visible on the surface, warns Consumer Reports.
 It’s best to play it safe and invest in brand-new tires.